-- a.
-Use the \(\neg \) (Filter) tools in table column headers to find assays of interest, if desired.
-For more information, see "Find the assay that you want to use in a run plan" on page 79. - b.
-In the Application Type column for the assay of interest, select one or more application types, such as DNA and Fusions, to include each selected application type for the assay in the run plan.
+a.
+Use the ▼ (Filter) tools in table column headings to find assays of interest, if desired.
+For more information, see "Find the assay that you want to use in a run plan" on page 80.

+b.
+In the Research Application column for the assay of interest, select one or more research applications, such as DNA and Fusions, to include the research application for the assay in the run plan.